SCOPE OF THE INVESTIGATION

 C to ensure that communications with applicants, participants, and members of the public with disabilities are as effective as communications with others, including furnishing auxiliary aids and services when necessary, 28 C.F.R. § 35.160;

-C to provide information for interested persons with disabilities concerning the existence and location of the County's accessible services, activities, and facilities, 28 C.F.R. § 35.163(a); and
+C to provide information for interested persons with disabilities concerning the existence and location of the Town's accessible services, activities, and facilities, 28 C.F.R. § 35.163(a); and

 C to provide signage at all inaccessible entrances to each of its facilities, directing users to an accessible entrance or to information about accessible facilities, 28 C.F.R. § 35.163(b).

-As part of its compliance review, the Department reviewed the following facilities, which because construction or alterations commenced after January 26, 1992 must comply with the ADA's new construction or alterations requirements: Johnson Detention Center and the Judicial Services Complex.
+As part of its compliance review, the Department reviewed the following facility, which – because alterations commenced after January 26, 1992 – must comply with the ADA's alterations requirements: Town Hall at 178 West Jefferson Avenue.

-The Department reviewed the County's policies and procedures regarding, emergency management and disaster prevention, programs for victims of domestic violence and abuse, and sidewalk maintenance to evaluate whether persons with disabilities have an equal opportunity to utilize these programs.
+The Department reviewed the Town's policies and procedures regarding voting, emergency management and disaster prevention, and sidewalk maintenance to evaluate whether persons with disabilities have an equal opportunity to utilize these programs.

-Finally, the Department reviewed the County's Sheriff's Department policies and procedures regarding providing effective communication to persons who are deaf or hard-of-hearing.
+Finally, the Department reviewed the Town's Police Department policies and procedures regarding providing effective communication to persons who are deaf or hard-of-hearing.

+1. The Department is authorized under 28 C.F.R.
+Part 35, Subpart F, to investigate the complaint in this matter to determine the compliance of the Town with title II of the ADA and the Department's implementing title II regulation, to issue findings, and, where appropriate, to negotiate and secure voluntary compliance agreements.
+Furthermore, the Attorney General is authorized, under 42 U.S.C. section 12133, to bring a civil action enforcing title II of the ADA should the Department fail to secure voluntary compliance pursuant to Subpart F.

 2. The Department is authorized under 28 C.F.R.
-Part 35, Subpart F, to determine the compliance of the Laurens County with title II of the ADA and the Department's title II implementing regulation, to issue findings, and, where appropriate, to negotiate and secure voluntary compliance agreements.
-Furthermore, the Attorney General is authorized, under 42 U.S.C. § 12133, to bring a civil action enforcing title II of the ADA should the Department fail to secure voluntary compliance pursuant to Subpart F.

-3. The Department is authorized under 28 C.F.R.
-Part 42, Subpart G, to determine the County's compliance with section 504 of the Rehabilitation Act of 1973, to issue findings, and, where appropriate, to negotiate and secure voluntary compliance agreements.
-Furthermore, the Attorney General is authorized, under 29 U.S.C. § 794 and 28 C.F.R. §§ 42.530 and 42.108-110, to suspend or terminate financial assistance to the County provided by the Department of Justice should the Department fail to secure voluntary compliance pursuant to Subpart G or to bring a civil suit to enforce the rights of the United States under applicable federal, state, or local law.
+Part 42, Subpart G, to investigate the complaint in this matter to determine the Town's compliance with section 504 of the Rehabilitation Act of 1973, to issue findings, and, where appropriate to negotiate and secure voluntary compliance agreements.
+Furthermore, the Attorney General is authorized, under 29 U.S.C. § 794 and 28 C.F.R. sections 42.530, 42.108-110, to suspend or terminate financial assistance to the Town provided by the Department of Justice should the Department fail to secure voluntary compliance pursuant to Subpart G or bring a civil suit to enforce the rights of the United States under applicable federal, state, or local law.

-4. The parties to this Agreement are the United States of America and Laurens County, South Carolina
+4. The parties to this Agreement are the United States of America and the Town of Hayden, Colorado.

 5. In order to avoid the burdens and expenses of an investigation and possible litigation, the parties enter into this Agreement.